marcusnobrega-eng/profile/_pages/about.md

 "<i>If you put water into a cup, it becomes the cup.
 You put water into a bottle, and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
 Be water, my friend</i>".

 This has always been on my mind.
-The water movement shapes the way life works, somehow.
+The movement of water shapes the way life works, in some way.

 Studying how water can change its shape, force, velocity, and physical properties, and how it can rapidly or sometimes take years to move under a specific medium, is just one of the few amazing phenomena I am interested in understanding and learning from.
 This is beautiful.

-I would describe myself as a simple, passionate researcher about water resources, trying to learn something new every day about this amazing field.
+I would describe myself as a simple, passionate researcher in the field of water resources, continually striving to learn something new every day about this fascinating area.

 <img src="https://marcusnobrega-eng.github.io/profile//files/water_gif.gif">